Get The Help And Results You Need After An Injury

 Why Do I Need an Attorney for Temporary Total Compensation?

 Many potential issues can arise when an injured worker seeks temporary total disability.
 For example, an employer may contest the claim or send the injured worker to a doctor for an exam.
-That is why it is advisable for those seeking temporary total disability or any other types of benefits to have a qualified Ohio workers’ compensation certified specialist on their side.
+That is why it is advisable for those seeking temporary total disability or any other types of benefits to have a qualified Ohio workers’ compensation attorney on their side.
 Having a skilled workers’ comp attorney like Mark Newman working for you can ensure your rights are protected so that you can obtain the full benefits you are entitled to.

 Contact Ohio Attorney Mark L. Newman Today